-Lord to Zerubbabel: Not by strength, nor by power, but by my spirit, says the Lord of hosts.
+Lord to Zerubbabel: Not by strength, nor by power, but by my Spirit, says the Lord of Hosts.

 7.Who are you, O great mountain?
-Before Zerubbabel, you shall become a plain!
-And he shall bring forth the highest stone, shouting, ‘Grace!
+Before Zerubbabel, you shall be a plain!
+And he will bring forth the highest stone, shouting, ‘Grace!
 Grace upon it!’”

 ¶8.
 Then the word of the

 9.“The hands of Zerubbabel have laid the foundation of this house, and his hands shall finish it.
 Then you shall know that the

 10.Who has despised the day of small things?
-They shall rejoice and see the stone, the plumb-line, in Zerubbabel’s hands.
+They will rejoice and see the stone, the plumb-line, in Zerubbabel’s hands.
 These are the seven eyes of the

 11. Then I answered and said to him, “What are these two olive trees on the right of the lampstand and on its left?”